Julia GarciaDean of Workforce Training830-569-4222, ext. firstname.lastname@example.org

 Professor Villarreal earned his Master of Science degree in Mathematics from

-Texas A&M University-Kingsville.
+Texas A&M University-Kingsville(1997).
 Prior to earning his graduate

-& Economics I & II, Statistics, Precalculus, Calculus I, II, and III.
+& Social Sciences, Calculus for Business & Social Sciences, Statistics, Pre-Calculus, Calculus I, II, & III.

 He served as Tutor Coordinator for the Mathematics Division and also

 received training to help implement the first Supplemental Instruction Program